przybandrzej/Songbook_Manager-API/README.md

 * Add new songs even from a file
 * Create your own library of your favorite songs
 * Create a playlist for each occassion
-* Create a printable song book out of any playlist
+* Create a printable songbook out of any playlist
 * see all upcoming and past singing events and come to one!

 ## Getting Started
- * The deployed Heroku app: https://stk-songbook.herokuapp.com/ (currently only the API works)
+ * The API on Heroku: https://stk-songbook.herokuapp.com/
- * The Android app's repo: https://github.com/BrieflyClear/Songbook-Android

 ### How to use the API (outdated)
 Refer to the following endpoints: